 Before a member of staff carries out a search without consent, the member of staff must reasonably suspect that the student has the prohibited item in their possession.
 Only staff members authorised by the Principal may carry out searches without consent.
-Any member of the Senior Leadership Team is authorised by the Principal at Barnsley Academy to conduct a search.
+Any member of the Senior Leadership or Safeguarding teams are authorised by the Principal at Barnsley Academy to conduct a search.